strawberryfg/Senorita-HANDS19-Pose/src/network_layers/README.md

 ## DeepHandModelReadDepthNoBBXWithAVGZAug
 ```
-Return the random augmented depth image and augmented 3D location in the fixed-size cube.
+Return the random augmented depth image and augmented 3D locations in the fixed-size cube.
 ```

 ## DeepHandModelCubiodIntoGlobalV2
 ```
-Return the augmented 3D location in the real-world coordinate.
+Return the augmented 3D locations in the real-world coordinate.
 ```

 ## DeepHandModelProjectionGlobal2Local
 ```
-Return the normalized 2D coordinate in the cropped bounding box. (in [0, 1])
+Return the normalized 2D coordinates in the cropped bounding box. (in [0, 1])
 ```